-When Henri Jeanneau sold the business to Bangor Punta he was only 45 years old so perhaps unsurprisingly he, or technically, his children were involved in two further yacht builders.
+When Henry Jeanneau sold the business to Bangor Punta he was only 45 years old so perhaps unsurprisingly he, or technically, his children were involved in two further yacht builders.

-The first was in 1972 when Gibert Marine was established in partnership with Olivier Gibert (the former Operations Director for Jeanneau) and Henri and Nelly’s daughter Chantal and her husband.
+The first was in 1972 when Gibert Marine was established in partnership with Olivier Gibert (the former Operations Director for Jeanneau) who had married Henry and Nelly’s daughter Chantal.
 The yard was at Marans, just north of La Rochelle where Gibert Marine produced the successful Gib'sea yacht range for about 25 years, although the Jeanneau's sold their interest in the business in 1976.

-There evidently remained close co-operation between the new Gibert yard and the Jeanneau factory as variants of the Poker, Sangria and Gin Fizz were simultaneously produced, mostly under the Gib’sea brand.
+There evidently remained close co-operation between the new Gibert yard and the Jeanneau factory as variants of the Poker, Sangria and Gin Fizz were simultaneously produced under both the Gib’sea and Jeanneau brands.
 Later Gib'sea were absorbed into the Dufour business.
 The Marans yard closed in the late 1990's but later was reopened for a short period for the manufacture of the Poncin Harmony range.

-Around 1982 Chantal Jeanneau and her husband then established a new boatyard at Andilly (between Marans and La Rochelle) to construct large luxury sailboats under the "Dynamique Yachts" brand.
+In 1979 Henry and Nelly Jeanneau with their two sons established a new boatyard at Andilly (between Marans and La Rochelle) to construct large luxury sailboats under the "Dynamique Yachts" brand.
 Chantal Jeanneau joined the business in 1982 and became the CEO until 1993.
 The inital model was the Dynamique 44 but the range was soon expanded with models designed by Joubert - Nivelt and Philippe Briand ranging from 60 to 80 feet and eventually a true superyacht of 110 feet.

-Henri Jeanneau owned at least one Dynamique that he sailed in the Mediterranean and reputedly the Caribbean.
-His last one was built in 1988, a Dynamique 47, called Sapphire.
+Henry Jeanneau owned at least one Dynamique that he and Nelly sailed in the Mediterranean and the Caribbean.
+His last one was built in 1988, a Dynamique 47, called "Sea for Two".
 The Dynamique business was eventually also acquired by Dufour and the Andilly yard was closed in October 2011.